-Limo that crashed in New York, killing 20, failed inspection: governor
+Limo in deadly New York crash failed inspection: Governor

 Officials had not released the victims’ names as of early Monday, but some of the names and details were disclosed in media accounts from relatives and Go Fund Me pages.

-Erin and Shane McGowan were just starting a life together after five months of marriage, the Times Union of Rochester, New York reported.
+Erin and Shane McGowan had been married for just five months, the Times Union of Rochester, New York reported.

-The McGowans were a part of a party of 17 young adults who climbed into the limo to celebrate their friend Amy Steenburg’s 30th birthday, the paper and other media reported.
+They were among 17 young adults who climbed into the limo to celebrate their friend’s 30th birthday at an upstate New York brewery, the paper and other media reported.

-They were headed to an upstate New York brewery, officials said, when the vehicle ran a stop sign at a highway intersection in Schoharie, New York, about 40 miles (65 km) west of Albany, police and the NTSB said.
+On the way, officials said, the vehicle ran a stop sign at a highway intersection in Schoharie, New York, about 40 miles (65 km) west of Albany, police and the NTSB said.

 It crashed into an unoccupied parked car and hit two pedestrians before coming to a rest in a shallow ravine, officials said.
 The driver, all 17 passengers and the two pedestrians died.